 Michael Piatek

-I’m currently a fifth year Ph.D. student working with Tom Anderson and Arvind Krishnamurthy.
-My thesis work focuses on how to build Internet-scale services without relying on expensive, trusted infrastructure.
+Prior to Google, I received my Ph.D. in Computer Science from the University of Washington, where I was advised by Tom Anderson and Arvind Krishnamurthy.
+My thesis work focused on how to build Internet-scale services without relying on expensive, trusted infrastructure.
 I enjoy building and improving real, actively used systems.
-To that end, I’ve incorporated my research into a number of widely deployed software releases, listed below.

 Previous projects